sof202/ChromOptimise/documentation/docs/ChromOptimise/Configuration-Files-Setup.md

 ## config.R

-To get a good value for the thresholds in the redundancy parameters section, please consult the [supplementary pipeline].
+To get a good value for the thresholds in the redundancy parameters section, please consult the [supplementary pipeline](/category/supplementary-pipeline---usage-and-explanation).

 ```R title="config.R"
 ## Data Directories